MicrosoftDocs/azure-devops-docs/docs/boards/queries/using-queries.md

 ms.author: kaelli
 author: KathrynEE
 ms.topic: conceptual
-ms.date: 03./29/2021
+ms.date: 03/29/2021
 ---

 # Define a query

 [!INCLUDE [temp](../includes/version-all.md)]

-Work item queries are managed queries that you can define, save, and share with others.
-This is in contrast with semantic searches that list work items, but can't be saved or shared.
-Managed queries generate a list of work items based on the filter criteria you provide.
+Work item queries generate lists of work items based on the filter criteria you provide.
+You can then save and share these managed queries with others.
+In contrast, semantic searches list work items, but can't be saved or shared.

 You can create queries from the web portal or from a supported client, such as Visual Studio Team Explorer and Team Explorer Everywhere.
 Also, you can open a query in [Excel](../backlogs/office/bulk-add-modify-work-items-excel.md) to perform bulk additions and modifications.

 #### [Browser](#tab/browser/)
 > [!div class="mx-imgBorder"]